Virtual Networking Sessions to Build Partnerships

 As part of its work to improve equity in the Measure AA Grant Program, the Restoration Authority has created a separate track for projects led by community-based organizations in economically disadvantaged communities (EDCs) so that they need not participate in the competitive grant round and can apply for funds on a rolling basis.
 The Community Grants Program provides an alternative application pathway with reduced paperwork and increased staff support for project proponents.

 The Authority’s Fiscal Year 2020-2021 Budget includes a $200,000 allocation for the Community Grants Program.
 In this pilot phase, Authority staff intends to fund two to three projects, with individual projects limited to a maximum of $100,000.

 The Community Grants Program will operate on a rolling basis, making it as flexible as possible.
+However, to be considered for funding in this fiscal year, please submit by December 1, 2020.
 Applicants will submit a pre-application, so that Authority staff can determine if a project is eligible for Measure AA funding.
 The pre-application asks for basic information about the proposed project, schedule, budget, and partners, and it can be submitted at any time.

 - Submit your pre-application by emailing it to firstname.lastname@example.org.

 Staff will follow up with a phone consultation to assess whether the project is a good fit for the Community Grants Program.
 If Authority staff determines a project is appropriate for the Community Grants Program, staff will work closely with the project proponent to develop a staff recommendation that can be brought to the Board for funding authorization when ready.